NoahDR17/books-manager/README.md

 - **Story**: As a User, I would like to be able to view a list of all books in the library so that I can get an overview of the entire collection.
 - **Reason**: This allows users to see the full scope of their library, making it easier to manage and understand the collection.

-#### Returning to Main Menu
+#### Quitting the Program
-- **Story**: As a User, I would like to be able to return to the main menu without having to restart the application so that I can continue using other features.
+- **Story**: As a User, I want to be able to easily quit the program so that I can exit the application when I am done using it.
-- **Reason**: This ensures a seamless user experience, allowing users to navigate between different functionalities without interruption.
+- **Reason**: This functionality is essential to provide users with a convenient way to terminate the application, ensuring a smooth and user-friendly experience.

 ### Features